Pjottos/aivm/README.md

 ## Code generation
 Each program has the following parameters:
-- __Memory size__
+- __Memory__
-   Amount of 8 byte chunks that make up the agent's memory.
+   The initial values for the agent's memory, in 8 byte chunks.
 - __Code string__
-   A string of 32 bit floating point numbers that is used to generate the actual code.
+   A string of 64 bit values that is used to generate the actual code.

-A mix of integer, bitwise, floating point, call, load/store and if/else instructions is used.
-Recursive function calls are turned into no-ops and by extension (infinite) loops are impossible.
+A mix of integer, bitwise, call, load/store and conditional branch instructions is used.
+Infinite loops are prevented by only allowing a branch to jump to a later part in the same function, and by turning recursive function calls into a no-op.

-Instructions are encoded with a variable amount of numbers and therefore the amount of functions is only known after parsing the whole code string.
-For details of instruction encoding, check the source code.
+For details of instruction encoding, check `compile.rs`.